ThreeMammals/Ocelot/docs/introduction/notsupported.rst

 If the user wants something to easily test against the Ocelot API then I suggest using Postman as a simple way to do this.
 It might even be possible to write something that maps ocelot.json to the postman json spec.
 However I don't intend to do this.

-An alternative could be to use the community package `MMLib.SwaggerForOcelot <link URL>`_.
+An alternative could be to use the community package `MMLib.SwaggerForOcelot <https://github.com/Burgyn/MMLib.SwaggerForOcelot>`_.
 This package covers some common scenarios that you might expect from swagger documentation over API Gateway.